calcom/cal.com/packages/embeds/embed-core/README.md

 ## DX

 - Hot reload doesn't work with CSS files in the way we use vite.

 ## Known Bugs and Upcoming Improvements

 - Unsupported Browsers and versions.
 Documenting them and gracefully handling that.

-- Bug: White Background with Dark Theme on Success page

-- Bug: Team Link with Dark theme has white background on all pages except the first page.

 - Accessibility and UI/UX Issues
   - let user choose the loader for ModalBox